ORCHESTRATING THOUGHT INTO THE WRITTEN WORD

-This was a wonted aspect of Mabeline’s life, especially during the time welfare checks were issued.
+This was a wonted aspect of Mabeline’s life, especially during the time government checks were issued.
 It was as though the ink the government used to print out the checks had a magical effect on its recipients.
-The gloom of being poor that usually hung over the neighborhood was gone and the projects seemed to liven up.
+The gloom of being poor that usually hung over the neighborhood dissipated and the projects seemed to liven up.

-Mabeline experienced the joys of having free money first hand.
-Her mother was very generous once her checks were cashed.
-There was food in the house and her mother always had a positive attitude towards life—at first.
+Mabeline’s life was effected by government ink as well.
+Her mother became very generous once her checks were cashed.
+There was food in the house and her mother had a positive attitude towards life—at first.
 She would unconvincingly lay out all of her dreams, vowing to work harder at getting Mabeline and her little brother out of the projects.
 Her promises used to envelope Mabeline with such hope and warmth when she was little.
-They guarded her from the wrongness that loved to torment their happiness; but it was only in her youth that she clung to them, for month after month, year after year those promises were always broken and the sentinel of her dreams had finally been defeated.
+They guarded her from the wrongness that loved to torment their happiness; but it was only in her youth that she clung to them, for month after month, year after year those promises were always broken.

-She grew to realize that her mother was just an alcoholic with delusional promises of sobriety and betterment; That they would never make it out of the projects and the wrongness would never truly disappear, it was only temporarily shrouded by the joy welfare checks could bring, a joy that lasted only a few days.
-The third day issued the nuisance of noise, partying and drunkenness that at present had issued Mabeline with a headache.
+She grew to realize that her mother was just an alcoholic with delusional promises of sobriety and betterment; that they would never make it out of the projects and the wrongness would never truly disappear, it was only temporarily shrouded by the joy these checks could bring, a joy that lasted only a few days.
+The third day issued the nuisance of noise, partying, and drunkenness that at present had issued Mabeline with a headache.

 On these nights she had grown accustomed to just turning off the lights, snuggling next to her little brother on their twin bed and falling asleep, but this time it was different, she had a major exam the following day, a test that would count for nearly eighty percent of her semester grade.
 She needed to get high marks on this test if she ever wanted to get to college.
-It was 1960 and more and more African American students were going to college.
+It was 1960 and more and more black students were going to college.
 She wanted to be one of them.
-They were, like her, eager to rise above their destitution, to actually make their dreams of a better life a reality.
+They were, like her, eager to rise above their destitution and make their dreams of a better life a reality.

 In the other room her mother laughed so hard she began to cough uncontrollably.
 Mabeline could hear two male voices through the muffled chaos.
 She just couldn’t tell whether or not anyone else was in the living room with them.
 She sighed deeply once more and with a scoot of the chair away from the desk she decided she had to do something about the noise.
 She looked back at her little brother asleep on the bed and wished him happy dreams, silently praying that she didn’t anger her mother or start anything by suggesting they quiet down their partying.
 She eased the thin wooden door open slowly, trying desperately not to wake Cornelius.
 The squeaky hinges cried out so she swung the door open swiftly to silence them.
 Johnny Mathis’ ‘It's not for me to Say’ blared through the living room.
 Mabeline looked over her shoulder and Cornelius lay still, unaffected by the creaky door and the music.
 One huge step out into the hall and then a quick swinging of the door behind her was done swiftly enough that it had no time to creak out another cry.

 Her mother liked men.
 She had always loved the attention her caramel skin, long hair and pretty face had gotten from men.
-But her beauty, her hour-glass figure always attracted the wrong kind of man, not the sort of man she longed for—the savior, someone who would truly love her and had enough money to pry her spark from the eroding grips of poverty.
-She attracted those lust-filled men that misconstrued her flirtatious charms for being perverse invitation, and without any understanding of the true power beauty possessed, she would naively fall for any man’s delusive professions of love.
+But her beauty that curved down her hour-glass figure and fell down the length of her long legs, always attracted the wrong kind of man, not the sort of man she longed for—the savior, someone who would truly love her and had enough money to pry her spark from the eroding grips of poverty.
+She attracted those lust-filled men that misconstrued her flirtatious charms for being perverse invitation, and with no understanding of the true power beauty possessed, she would naïvely fall for any man’s delusive professions of love.
 A reason her and Mabeline only had 16 years between them.

-Mabeline stood there staring at her mother, saddened by thoughts of heartbreak and loss and the consequences thereof.
-Then her eyes shifted to the strangers who hadn’t noticed her standing there either.
-Her sadness transformed into anger.
+Mabeline stood there staring at her mother, saddened by thoughts of heartbreak and loss and the consequences thereof, and then her eyes shifted to the strangers who hadn’t noticed her standing there either and her sadness transformed into anger.
 She despised how they looked at her.
-How with each squeeze of her mother’s knee or caress of her mother’s bare thigh her mother’s beauty and sobriety sunk deeper into an emotional abyss.
+How with each squeeze of her mother’s knee or caress of her mother’s bare thigh, her mother’s beauty and sobriety sunk deeper into an emotional abyss.

 The man to her mother’s left moved in closer and began whispering into her ear.
 Her mother roared with laughter, spilling her booze on the floor.
 The sight of this angered Mabeline.

 “Momma!”
 Mabeline shouted, then looked back over her shoulder towards the hallway.
-Her anger had made her forget momentarily that Cornelius lay asleep only a few feet away, it was one of the only reasons she had come out there.
+Her anger had made her forget momentarily that Cornelius lay asleep only a few feet away; it was one of the few reasons she had come out there.

 “Well, well, well.
-Whatdya we have here?”
-The man with the blue silky shirt that had been sitting to the right of her mother got up from the couch, smiled at Mabeline and shuffled his feet to the music as he approached her.
+What da we have here?”
+The man with the blue silky shirt got up from the couch, smiled at Mabeline and shuffled his feet to the music as he approached her.

-Her mother unwilling to put her cigarette or drink down struggled to stand up completely.
+Her mother, unwilling to put her cigarette or drink down, struggled to stand up completely.
 Her inebriation aroused the stockier man who sat next to her.
-He sat there laughing at her attempts to steady herself and stared at her breasts that had almost come completely out of her tank top.
+He laughed at her attempts to steady herself and stared at her breasts that had almost come completely out of her tank top.
 Eyes narrowed and glossed over with lust he waited for her to fall back down to the couch and use him to steady herself.
 He longed for her to touch him.
-As superficial as that touch may be it would be deeply satisfying.
+As superficial as that touch maybe it would be deeply satisfying.

 “Wait, wait!”
-Her mother slurred to the other man in the blue silky shirt, he was getting closer to her baby.
-“Mabbie baby what are you doing out here?”
+Her mother slurred at silky shirt.
+He was getting closer to her baby.
+“Mabie baby what are you doing out here?”
 She asked somewhat intelligibly.
-Her desperation was evident and she’d finally gotten two feet on the ground.
+Her desperation was evident, and she’d finally gotten two feet on the ground.

-“Momma, I am trying to study, and Cornelius is sleeping.
+“Momma, I’m trying to study, and Cornelius is sleeping.
 The music is too loud.”

-Just as he was about to reach for Mabeline’s arm her mother brushed past him pushing him back towards the couch and stumbled into Mabeline.
+Just as he was about to reach for Mabeline’s arm, her mother stumbled into her and pushed him back towards the couch.
 The man laughed as he nearly toppled over and grabbed the drink out of her mother’s hand with one swoop.
 Her mother scoffed at him but quickly turned her attention to Mabeline.

 “Whatdya say honey?”
 She stroked Mabeline’s hair.

 “Mom, please.”
 Mabeline gingerly took her mom’s arm from around her neck.
-She was just as tall as her mother, but her mother’s inability to stand came creeping back, and Mabeline was not able to hold her mother up, she wasn’t physically strong enough.
-Emotionally strong enough, yes, though at times she wondered if she should be the emotional crutch her mother clung to.
+She was just as tall as her mother, but her mother’s inability to stand came creeping back, and Mabeline couldn’t hold her up, she wasn’t physically strong enough.
+Emotionally strong enough, yes; though she wondered if she should be the emotional crutch her mother clung to.

 “Okay baby, okay!”
 Her mother said, backing up, hands in the air.
-The ash from her burned out cigarette fell to the floor.
+The ash from her burned out cigarette dropped to the floor.
 “Dammit!”
-Her mother bent over to rub the ash into the carpet and nearly fell over.
+She bent over to rub the ash into the carpet and nearly fell over.

-“Hey, stop that,” she smacked his hand.
+“Hey, stop that.”
+She smacked his hand.
 “Not in front of my baby.”
-She gave Mabeline an apologetic look and for a split second Mabeline saw the mother her love and tolerance longed for.
+She looked at Mabeline apologetically and for a split second Mabeline saw the mother her love and tolerance longed for.

 “That’s it girl.
 Take it.”
 He caressed her back and moved his hand down towards her ass.
 His lips so close to hers he swigged from the bottle before it had even left her mouth.
 This aroused him and the other man that still sat on the couch watching.
 He lowered the bottle of bourbon and with his tongue he opened her pierced lips and gave her the swig of liquor he held in his mouth.
 This aroused him even more.
 He pulled her in closer so she could feel just how aroused he had become.

-Her mother opened her eyes and broke free from silky shirt’s lip lock as if she were awakened from a hypnotic trance.
+Her mother opened her eyes and broke free from silky shirt’s lip lock as if awakened from a hypnotic trance.
 This angered him.